 Ohshima was promoted to 3rd Dan in 1952 by Funakoshi.
 It was around this time that he became Captain of the Waseda Karate Club.
 By this time Funakoshi was now in his 80s.
 Many new students viewed him as an old man from a bygone era.
 When he came to the club to teach, many of the students chose not to attend his classes.
 As club captain, Ohshima made it his duty to make sure that students attended Funakoshi’s classes.
 Failure to do so would result in not being allowed to grade.

 Ohshima was a fierce competitor, in the inter-university matches that frequently took place.
-In these matches, there were sometimes contention between competitors.
+In these matches, there was sometimes contention between competitors.
 It was around this time that he helped formulate an arbitration system that could be used in competition.
 Two referees and four corner judges were made a part of matches, rather than a single referee.
 This helped generate a certain amount of respect for officials from the competitors.
 Importantly, the general public would be given a better image of Karate.

 In 1953 Oshima graduated from Waseda University with a degree in Economics.
 The following year he was selected to teach Karate to personnel of the Strategic Air Command (SAC), alongside Masatoshi Nakayama, with whom he became lifelong friends.